DEVOLOPER-1/Brain-Tumor-Augmentation-and-Manual-Detection/README.md

 ## Mask Creation
 - Use the `inRange` function to create masks from the dataset images.
-- Determine the appropriate upper and lower range values to label the tumor using a color picker.
+- Determine the appropriate upper and lower range values to label the tumour using a colour picker.
-- Multiply each image by its mask to segment the tumor and plot the result.
+- Multiply each image by its mask to segment the tumour and plot the result.

 ## Tumor Localization
-- Iterate over each mask to find the indices needed to crop the tumor part:
+- Iterate over each mask to find the indices needed to crop the tumour part:
   - Find four indices for each tumor `[row_start : row_end, column_start : column_end]`.
   - Note: Do not use `cv2.contour` or any similar function.

 ## X-Y Pair Creation
 - Create two numpy arrays, `X` and `Y`:
   - `X` contains the dataset images.
-  - `Y` contains the masks created for tumors.
+  - `Y` contains the masks created for tumours.
   - `X` shape: `(num_of_images, height, width)`
   - `Y` shape: `(num_of_images, height, width)`